Blog

 Embrace Auto Layout and Consistent Spacing

-Using Auto Layout for everything, from individual buttons to entire screens, directly translates into cleaner, more predictable CSS-in-JS.
+Using Auto Layout for everything, from individual buttons to entire screens, translates directly into cleaner, more predictable CSS-in-JS.
 It removes the guesswork.

 Build a Robust Component System

-This delivers two massive wins:
+This delivers two major wins:

 Choosing Your Conversion Path

 Going fully manual gives you total, pixel-perfect control.
 A developer can read between the lines of your design, hand-crafting every component, animation, and interaction.
-It’s the right call for apps with incredibly bespoke UI or complex logic that automated tools just can't replicate.
+It is the right call for apps with highly bespoke UI or complex logic that automated tools cannot replicate.
+But that level of control comes at a steep cost: your time.

 Manual Coding: The Traditional Route

 When you opt for manual coding, a developer translates your Figma designs into React Native components line by line.
-They'll handle everything from styling elements with CSS-in-JS to structuring layouts with Flexbox.
+They handle everything from styling elements with CSS-in-JS to structuring layouts with Flexbox.
 This is the classic handoff process.

 Automated Tools: A Spectrum of Solutions

-"Automated tools" isn't a single category.
-There's a whole spectrum of options out there, from simple plugins to full-blown AI platforms.
+Automated tools are not a single category.
+There is a whole spectrum, from simple plugins to full AI platforms.
 Knowing the difference is key to picking the right one for your needs.

-Using AI Platforms for End-To-End Development
+Using AI Platforms for End-to-End Development

 From Conversational Prompts to Functional Apps